 The cooling off period is usually two business days from either the date you signed the contract of sale or received a copy of the vendor's statement (whichever is later).
 This gives you time to change your mind and withdraw from the purchase without legal repercussions.

 If you do decide to withdraw within the cooling off period you must complete and sign a cooling off notice.
 You must deliver this to the vendor or their agent by:

 If you want to withdraw from the purchase after the cooling off period has expired there can be legal repercussions - eg you may have to pay compensation to the vendor, or the deposit will be forfeited.

 It is strongly recommended that you seek independent, professional legal advice before you decide to withdraw.

-Similarly, if the vendor decides to withdraw from the sale they will also face legal repercussions.
+Similarly, if the vendor decides to withdraw from the sale, they will also be faced with legal repercussions.

 If you have any questions or concerns about the vendor, their representative or the buying process, Consumer and Business Services can provide information and advice.